VS Code Extension Development

 sessionId. - When

-sessionIdis omitted, the tool resolves to the active Dapper debug session. - Tools do not fall back to arbitrary non-Dapper sessions.
+sessionIdis omitted, the tool resolves to the active Dapper debug session. - Many Python-oriented tools also accept an optional

 Snapshot and Journal Semantics